Q: What is Amazon FSx for Windows File Server?

 A: If you’d like to migrate your existing files to Amazon FSx for Windows File Server file systems, we recommend the use of AWS DataSync, an online data transfer service designed to simplify, automate, and accelerate copying large amounts of data to and from AWS storage services.
 DataSync copies data over the internet or AWS Direct Connect.
 As a fully managed service, DataSync removes much of the need to modify applications, develop scripts, or manage infrastructure.
 For more information, see Migrating Existing Files to Amazon FSx for Windows File Server Using AWS DataSync guide.

 Once you have moved your file and folder data, Amazon FSx offers programmatic share management support to help you easily migrate your file share configuration.
+You must include security ACLs (SACLs) in your data migration to keep using your existing audit controls for file access auditing.
 Learn more about migrating your existing file shares in the documentation guide.

 Q: How do I monitor my file system’s activity?

-A: You can monitor storage capacity and file system activity using Amazon CloudWatch, and monitor all Amazon FSx API calls using AWS CloudTrail.
+A: You can monitor storage capacity and file system activity using Amazon CloudWatch, monitor all Amazon FSx API calls using AWS CloudTrail, and monitor end user actions with file access auditing using Amazon CloudWatch Logs and Amazon Kinesis Data Firehose.

 Q: What workloads is Amazon FSx for Windows File Server designed for?